bannedit/bannedit.github.io/content/vm-detection-in-the-browser.md

 This screenshot depicts Google Chrome utilizing the CPU based OpenGL implementation renderer Google SwiftShader [[4]](https://github.com/google/swiftshader).

 Another technique seen in normal malware is to determine the screen width and height.
-This can be achived in Javascript as well.
+This can be achieved in Javascript as well.
 Additionally, color depth and bits per pixel are other potentially good indicators related to the display.

 ```javascript
 var width = screen.width;